USEPA/BMDS/docs/source/development.md

 py.test -k test_my_special_test_name
 ```

-There is a built in Makefile command, ``make dev`` that creates a tmux application which auto-update the documentation; check out the ``Makefile`` for a list of other built-in actions.
+There is a built-in Makefile, ``make``, that runs many common utility methods for developing the application.
+For example, you can run tests by running `make test`, run code formatting using `make format`, or build documentation using `make docs`.
+For more details or other built-in actions, view the `Makefile` (or the `make.bat` file for Windows).

 ## Priors Report

 The `pybmds` package includes Bayesian priors and frequentist parameter initialization settings that have been tuned to help improve model fit performance.
-To generate a report of the settings in all permutations, run the command:
+To generate a report of the settings in all permutations, run the following command:

 ```bash
 bmds-priors-report priors_report.md